rafalp/Misago/dev-docs/plugins/hooks/check-see-post-permission-hook.md

     ...
 ```

-A standard Misago function used to check if the user has a permission to see a post in a thread.
+A standard Misago function used to check if the user has a permission to see a post.
 Raises Django's `Http404` if they can't see it or `PermissionDenied` with an error message if they can't see it's contents.

 ### Arguments